Global Cooperation on Assistive Technology (GATE)

 2 billionpeople will need assistive technology by 2050Read more...

-As an action emanating from the Global priority research agenda to further the aims of GATE, we are pleased to announce the Global Research, Innovation, and Education in Assistive Technology (GREAT) Summit.
-The GREAT Summit will be held on the 3rd - 4th August 2017 at WHO headquarters in Geneva.
-The Summit will bring together 150 top global researchers, innovators and educators who are carrying out research or offering training programmes related to assistive technology policy, products, personnel, provision and use.
-More information will follow.
+The Global Research, Innovation, and Education in Assistive Technology (GREAT) Summit was held on the 3rd - 4th August 2017 at WHO headquarters in Geneva.
+The Summit brought together nearly 200 stakeholders including expert users, global researchers, innovators and educators to discuss service provision, research and education related to assistive technology policy, products, personnel, provision and use.